jackdalton/majorca/README.md

 Encrypted strings are compressed using a LZ77 based compression algorithm in base62.

+Majorca only compresses strings when necessary; if an encrypted string is shorter than its compressed equivalent, it's not compressed.

 ## Example

 To encrypt a string, create a new instance of Majorca: